 - Scientists from NIWA, Landcare Research and universities.

 - Local rangers from the Department of Conservation.

 - Catchment management – working together from the NZ Landcare Trust.

-- Inventory and monitoring toolbox publications from the Department of Conservation.
+- Protecting and restoring our natural heritage - a practical guide, publications from the Department of Conservation.

 - New water restoration toolkit and Stream health monitoring and assessment kit from NIWA.

 - Tools and techniques – a page of links from the Twin Streams Project.